The best games and gadgets of E3 2021 | CNN Underscored

 Best indie game: Cat Cafe Manager (price TBD; steampowered.com)

 We got to play a handful of fun indie games during E3 2021, but Cat Cafe Manager is the one we’re itching to get back to the most.
-As its name implies, this charming title tasks you with designing and running your own cat cafe, where you’ll have to take care of both your customers as well as the growing collection of stray cats you’ll adopt over time.
+As its name implies, this charming title tasks you with designing and running your own cat cafe, where you’ll have to take care of your customers as well as the growing collection of stray cats you’ll adopt over time.
 And it’s all set against a whimsical fantasy story involving an ancient cat shrine.
 What’s not to like?

 We really enjoyed Cat Cafe Manager for how relaxing it is to play.
 Laying out and decorating our cafe was as simple as clicking around the screen, and it wasn’t long before we were chatting up customers and upgrading our space with new tools (and more cats, of course).
-The game’s chill pace and simple-yet-addicting gameplay reminds us of similar titles we love like Animal Crossing: New Horizons and The Sims 4, and it’s shaping up to be a nice reprieve for anyone looking to escape the chaos of real life for a few hours at a time.
+The game’s chill pace and simple-yet-addicting gameplay reminds us of similar titles we love like Animal Crossing: New Horizons and The Sims 4, and it’s shaping up to be a nice retreat for anyone looking to escape the chaos of real life for a few hours at a time.

 Where you can play it: Nintendo Switch, PC